-In the event a student accumulates a total of six (6) absences in a course, that student will be placed on credit review.
-In order to retain the privilege of earning both his/her grade earned and credit for a class, a student must not exceed a total of six (6) absences or the allotted amount of absences.
-If a student violates the contract, but receives a passing grade in the class, a letter grade of "FC" will appear on his/her transcript.
-Further, the student's overall GPA will be affected as the "FC" will count as a 0.0.
+In the event a student accumulates a total of six (6) absences in a course, that student will be placed on a credit review contract.
+In order to retain the privilege of earning both his/her grade earned and credit for a class, a student must not exceed a total of eight (8) absences or the allotted amount of absences.
+Excessive absences and/or tardiness may result in a student being denied the opportunity to participate in school privileges (i.e. extra curriculars).
+If a student violates the credit review contract they will receive an F in the class.
+They may appeal the F and receive the grade earned in the class when the necessary criteria is met.

-In the event the student wishes to appeal the grade received; the student will have to produce documentation of the extenuating circumstances that contributed to the excessive absences.
-All appeals must be filed within five (5) business days of the receiving the final grade in the course.
+As part of the appeal process, the student will have to produce documentation of the extenuating circumstances that contributed to the excessive absences.
+All appeals must be filed within five (5) business days of the last day of the semester.